anhdung2k1/social-media/README.md

 1. `./vas.sh wsl_test` -> this will copy `application.properties` into server resources folder.
 2. `docker compose up -d` -> this will run the essential docker containers such as `mysql, kafka, redis.`
 3. Start local build server on windows.
-4. Start ReactJS in localhost on windows.
+4. Start ReactJS in localhost on windows."# Social-app2" "# Social-app2"